ablakey/kestrel/README.md

 - didn't want to have to explicitly define the constructor and call super every time
   - particularly if I had class members that needed initialization on create

-## onTick
-An optional function for each system that is called once per simulation tick.

 ## Tags
 I tried to remove tags once thinking it wasn't that useful.
 Ran into the issue that I need tags to sub-query things.